PondiB/openeocubes/README.md

 * ML APIs e.g. Random Forest, SVM, XGBoost, etc.
 * DL APIs e.g. TempCNN, ResNet, LSTM etc.

-Currentl, PoC for ML APIs is being worked on at on the [Open Earth Monitor Cyberinfrastructure](https://earthmonitor.org/) EU funded project.
+Currently, PoC for ML APIs is being worked under the [Open Earth Monitor Cyberinfrastructure](https://earthmonitor.org/) EU funded project.
 ## Easy Deployment from DockerHub
 Assuming you have Docker installed.
 This is the easiest approach.
 You can get a hosted Docker image of the platform on DockerHub